jeyabbalas/federated-learning-tutorial/README.md

-# federated_learning_tutorial
+# Federated Learning — Tutorial

-Codebase to teach myself Federated Learning
+This repository will contain the codebase to teach myself Federated Learning in Python and TensorFlow.